weaviate/weaviate-io/developers/weaviate/model-providers/mistral/embeddings.md

 ### API credentials

-You must provide a valid OpenAI API key to Weaviate for this integration.
-Go to [OpenAI](https://openai.com/) to sign up and obtain an API key.
+You must provide a valid Mistral API key to Weaviate for this integration.
+Go to [Mistral](https://mistral.ai/) to sign up and obtain an API key.

 Provide the API key to Weaviate using one of the following methods:

-- Set the `OPENAI_APIKEY` environment variable that is available to Weaviate.
+- Set the `MISTRAL_APIKEY` environment variable that is available to Weaviate.
 - Provide the API key at runtime, as shown in the examples below.

 <Tabs groupId="languages">